KMathisGit/Personal-Blog/src/blog/2021-07-15-three-popular-ways-to-style-react.md

 - very clear which styles are applied to what elements
 - faster development

-And even if you are using one of these utility-first frameworks like `tailwindcss` you can still create `base` styles so you don't re-write the same buttons classes on every button (that would be incredibly annoying).
+And even if you are using one of these utility-first frameworks you can still create `base` styles so you don't re-write the same buttons classes on every button (that would be incredibly annoying).

 ```css
 h1 {